aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

     cdk deploy --all
     ```
 ## How it works
 CDK will create a Knowledge Base for Bedrock with a S3 Bucket as data source and an OpenSearch Serverless collection to store vector data.
 The stack also include an EventBridge scheduler that is configured to run every 5 mins and invoke the `StartIngestionJob` API on Amazon Bedrock Agents service.
-The Stack also includes the
+Amazon Bedrock supports a monitoring system to help you understand the execution of any data ingestion jobs.
+The Stack would create the neccessary CloudWatch log groups and CloudWatch delivery.
+You can gain visibility into the ingestion of your knowledge base resources with this logging system.
+Additionally, Amazon Bedrock is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon Bedrock.
+CloudTrail captures all API calls for Amazon Bedrock as events.

 ## Testing